DineWithMe/Development-Tools/Good Code/README.md

 I think the ideal solution is to have a enum case where it forces us to fill all the case for every item or else throw compilation error.

-but currently this seem impossible with JS.
+but currently how this can be done in JS.

 ## Create More Dotenv File Rather than Environment Cases